 The film begins with the above narration from the Professor—played by the ever-wonderful Sir Patrick Stewart—describing the basic premise of mutation, accompanied by some pretty visuals.
 These visuals then transition into the opening titles whilst the theme tune plays—a theme that never fails to recapture that initial feeling of excitement.
 The first proper scene is genuinely horrifying, and it instantly removes any doubt that this is a kids’ film.
 The film begins in 1944 Poland.
 The Nazis are herding the Jews to their deaths at Auschwitz.
 We focus on a young boy who becomes forcibly separated from his parents.
 His distress causes him to lose control of his power, and it becomes clear to the viewer that he can control metal by manipulating magnetic fields.
 He uses his ability to rip and bend the camp gates and fences just before a worker knocks him out.
 This boy will become the antagonist in the film—Magneto.
 I found this scene incredibly difficult to watch, and it still affects me every time I rewatch it.
 Still, it’s hugely important as it creates the required empathy for the character to help you understand his backstory and the events that have shaped his extreme views.
 He isn’t your average moustache-twirling villain seeking world domination—he’s just experienced the worst of humanity.
 He wants to make the world a safer place for his fellow mutants.
 Stances like this are something I truly love about these films—characters aren’t simply black or white—they feel like real people with layers.
 I am fond of that morally ambiguous grey area between black and white in other stories.
 Once I’d had my premiere viewing of the first film, I was a convert.
 I wanted more.
 I even started watching the various animated adaptations regularly to learn more about the franchise.

 While I didn’t fully understand the link when I was younger, I felt like I could relate and connect with these films.
 I think this is because I was somebody who had to grow up being mistreated just for being different.
-Stan Lee has previously stated that he conceived the X-Men as a metaphor for the Civil Rights Movement—and it makes perfect sense.
+Stan Lee has previously stated that he conceived the X-Men as an allegory for the Civil Rights Movement—and it makes perfect sense.
 Everyone who has ever been treated differently for their skin colour, race, religion, sex, gender, sexual orientation, neurotype, ability or otherwise will be able to relate emotionally to the underlying battle in the X-Men franchise.
 It’s a powerful link and an interesting take on the superhero genre.

 Matilda uses her powers to have some fun in the living room as playing cards and poker chips fly around her.